-In general the mutual agreement procedure is effective although very rarely used, since it is time and cost-consuming with uncertain results.
-In addition, the competent authority within the MoF is not very insistent on reviewing such issues except in cases that relate to substantial amounts.
+In general, the mutual agreement procedure is effective although very rarely used, since it is time- and cost-consuming, with uncertain results.
+In addition, the competent authority within the Ministry of Finance (MoF) is not very insistent on reviewing those issues except in cases that relate to substantial amounts.